mtyrolski/MV-Engine/README.md

-#Technical description
+## Technical description

 Engine is based on C++/SFML

-#What it offers
+## What it offers
+-ready for first use skeleton of application

 -Scene

 -Support game control

--Skeleton Application
+-Inmput manager

 -Loader